-To calculate the volume of aggregates, multiply width x length x depth of the area you are covering
+To calculate how much aggregate you need, multiply the width x length x depth of the area you are covering.

-The ratio required, for example 3:1 would mean 3 parts aggregate to 1 part cement.
-So to make a tonne of mix at a 3:1 ratio, you would require 750kg of aggregate and 250kg of cement (10 bags).
-To make a tonne of mix using a 6:1 ratio, you would require 850kg of aggregate and 150kg of cement (6 bags).
+How much cement you need depends on the strength of mix you are using, for example 3:1 would mean 3 parts aggregate to 1 part cement.
+This means if you are making a tonne of cement mix at a 3:1 ratio, you would need 750kg of aggregate and 250kg of cement (10 bags).
+To make a tonne of mix using a 6:1 ratio, you’ll need 850kg of aggregate and 150kg of cement (6 bags).

 Bricklaying: A ratio of 3:1 using building (soft) sand is normally used for underground brickwork, or 5:1 for brickwork above ground.